ClaudioNazareth/registration-service/README.md

 complexity is Domain Driven Design (DDD).
 Domain Driven Design advocates modeling based on the reality of business as relevant to our use cases._**

+## Formatter

+The code was formatted using [Google Format](https://github.com/google/google-java-format)

+## APIs - Swagger

+To document the APIs I used Swagger.

+Swagger is the world’s largest framework of API developer tools for the OpenAPI Specification(OAS), enabling development across the entire API lifecycle, from design and documentation, to test and deployment.

+Here you can read more about [Swagger](https://swagger.io/)

+To **see and test** the APIs go to path **/swagger-ui.html** (ex: _http://localhost:8080/swagger-ui.html_)

 ## UNDERTONW
 Undertow is a web server designed to be used for both blocking and non-blocking tasks.